 - Injured someone while participating in a dangerous activity, like a sporting event

 - Injured someone else while acting in self-defense

 Let us begin working on your defense right now.

 Reach Out to an Escondido Violent Crimes Lawyer

-Getting help handling a violent crimes accusation in Escondido is easy.
+Getting help handling the accusation of a violent crime in Escondido is easy.
 You can contact the Simmrin Law group’s violent crime lawyers in Escondido right now.
 Lawyers can provide you with a FREE case evaluation to discuss your legal options.

 Contact us by calling (310) 997-4688 or filling out our online contact form.